 Install blocks with the Batter Indicator pointing Forward.
-Place the first block with the Closed-End facing out.
-Abut the next block perpendicular to the first, ensuring blocks are Flush.
+Remove the Lateral Lock ensuring the standard block is flush with corner block.

-Commence second course by placing a standard block in the alternate direction with the proper closed-end as shown.
+Vertical walls are constructed by rotating the blocks, alternating the Batter Indicator arrow Forward or Backward every other course.
+Continue by placing the next Corner in the opposite direction, with the Vertical Groove engaged, ensuring blocks are Flush.
+Repeat until desired wall height is achieved.
+Finish the corner off with a closed-end coping block.
+Commence second course by placing a corner block in the alternate direction with the Battered Groove engaged.
 For the Battered wall, place standard blocks to complete the course, ensuring the Batter Indicator points Forward.
 For the Vertical wall, ensure the Batter Indicator points Backward.
-Repeat until desired height is achieved & finish with coping blocks.
+Repeat until desired height is achieved and finish the corner with a closed-end coping block.